luau-lang/luau/rfcs/syntax-string-interpolation.md

 --  Luau!
 ```

 This expression will not be allowed to come after a `prefixexp`.
-I believe this is fully additive, so a future RFC may allow allow this.
+I believe this is fully additive, so a future RFC may allow this.
 So for now, we explicitly reject the following:

 ```
 local name = "world"